apache/usergrid/stack/core/src/main/java/org/apache/usergrid/corepersistence/pipeline/README.md

  	* Defines how to read Collections out of the graph using names(id).
  1. ReadGraphconnectionByTypeFilter
  	* A filter that reads graph connections by type.
+ 1. EntityIdFilter
+	* A stopgap filter that helps migrating from the service tier and its entities.
+Just makes a list of entities.
+ 1. EdgeLoadFilter
+ 	* Loads entities from a set of Ids.
+ 1. EntityVerifier
+ 	* Verifies that the id's in the filter results exist and can be added to the results.
+ 	* Functions as a collector.
+ 1. EdgeState
+ 	* A wrapper class that addresses the problem with skipping a value if a concurrent change has been made on the data set.
+In some cases we would be skipping a value.
+Now the cursor will always try to seek to the same position that we ended instead of the new position created by the change in data.

 ***
 ###Indepth Elasticsearch Module Explanation